-(7/19/2019) The large amount of moisture received in the Black Hills National Forest in recent weeks has led to adverse effects on select areas, causing the temporary closure of certain Forest Service roads, trails, boat docks, and recreational areas until normal conditions are restored.
+(10/24/2019) The large amount of moisture received in the Black Hills National Forest this year has led to adverse effects on select areas, causing the temporary closure of certain Forest Service roads, trails, boat docks, and recreational areas until normal conditions are restored.
 These closures are in place to ensure the safety of the public as well as protect valuable natural resources.
 For the latest updates on these closures, please visit the Black Hills National Forest website.

 At first glance, it may look like nothing more than a lake.
 Well, not just a lake… a beautiful lake located in the Black Hills, partially surrounded by trees and often occupied by various waterfowl looking for a relaxing spot to float and eat.
 In the 785-acre reservoir about 18 miles west of Rapid City, the shimmering water attracts residents and tourists alike to come to swim, relax on the beach, do some boating or stand-up paddleboarding, or cast into the waters that some anglers swear make up the best fishing spot in the state.